Certification is a complex subject.

 How to Become an OpenSpace Agility Certified Trainer

-Those who hold the OSA certificate of completion may elect to pursue becoming an OSA Certified Trainer, or “OCT.”
-In this role, you teach OSA and are authorized by OSA to award the OSA certificate of completion.
-OSA Certified Trainers are licensed to teach all the OSA courses and use the OSA-licensed course material in face-to-face and ONLINE formats, and award the certificate.
+As an OpenSpace Agility Certified Trainer, you teach OSA and OST and are authorized by OSA to award the OSA Level-1 certificates of completion.
+OSA Certified Trainers are licensed to teach all the OSA courses and use the OSA-licensed course material in face-to-face and online formats, and award the Level-1 certificates.

-To become at OSA Certified Trainer, you must
+To become an OSA Certified Trainer, you must first:

-- Pay the application fee with your application (currently $200)
+- Pay the application fee with your OSA Certified Trainer application (see details on fees, listed below);

-- Attend and complete a 4-hour OSA-train-the-trainer event online
+- Attend and complete an OSA-train-the-trainer event (can be executed online using live-video);

-- Pay a pro-rate annual licensing fee in the year you are authorized
+- Pay a pro-rated annual licensing fee in the calendar year you are authorized

 FREQUENTLY ASKED QUESTIONS